 What are the requirements for a player who is in the U.S. under political asylum?

-A person in the U.S. under political asylum or a claim therefore, refusing to return to his/her home country for a bona-fide, non-hockey related reason, shall be eligible for competition in the USA Hockey domestic program after he/she has continuously resided in this country for a period for one year or more with his/her parents.
+A person in the U.S. under political asylum or a claim therefore, refusing to return to their home country for a bona-fide, non-hockey related reason, shall be eligible for competition in the USA Hockey domestic program after the player has continuously resided in this country for a period for one year or more with their parents.

 What documents are necessary for a player who holds native status?